fabje223/bat2dat/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-Different Potentiostats produce different experimental output files.
-Some of them are easy readable, as they are saves as .txt or .xlsx files, while others need to be exported into a readable format prior to further processing.
+This package was developed to facilitate the data processing and analysis of experimental battery data from potentiostats.
+Each potentiostat manufacturer uses his own file formats that are only readable in customized software.
+Usually an export into .txt, .csv or .xlsx files is possible.
+The structure of each of these files, including the way the data is reported, can differ considerably between different manufacturer.
 This tools aims to convert various potentiostat outputs into a uniform structure while extracting key parameters and datasets for further graphical processing (e.g. in Origin).
+In addition, a html report can be created that offers an option to quickly access certain information.
+The package deliberately designed in a modular manner, so that other potentiostats can be easly integrated into the existing structure.
 For this tool to work metadata has to be provided.

 ## Installation